vogelchr/e1_sam4_usb/README.txt

 * Board

 	- USB_VBUS_SENS not routed to microcontroller!
-	- add pullup on LIU #RST

-	 - UART has no pull-up resistor on RxD input, i.e. floating input unless UART is connected
-	  => ok, but I think has internal pullup in SAM4S, at least can be turned on

 	 - GPS antenna input has no transient voltage suppressor, possible ESD damage (unless the
 	GNS module has one inside?
 Did you find any documentation on that in the module data sheet?
 Recommended: 0603ESDA-TR
 	  => will check

-	 - !RESET has no pull-up, design is possibly susceptible to picking up RF/noise as reset trigger
-	  => has internal pullup, but will be easy to add

-	 - does SPI+I2C header (SV6) have UEXT compatible pin-out?
-If we use a 2x5 header, it might make senese to use the olimex-standard UEXT format as there are plenty of other boards/devices with that pin-out

 DONE after 20180624:
 	- EAGLE 7 compatibility